C++/Qt Desktop App · Free & Open Source

 AlgoTrack is designed for developers who want a focused desktop app for algorithm practice tracking.
 Instead of forcing your workflow into a generic spreadsheet, it gives you fields that match the way programmers actually practice: problem name, status, difficulty, tags, platform, rating, time spent and notes.
 Because it is built as a C++/Qt desktop application, it fits naturally into a local development setup and keeps the experience fast and direct.

 A weekly review is enough for most developers.
 Look at failed and in-progress problems first.
 Choose a small number to retry without reading the previous solution.
-Then scan your statistics.
-Are you practicing the topics you intended to practice?
+Then scan your statistics — are you practicing the topics you intended to practice?
 Is your average time improving?
-Are you avoiding hard problems?
-This review loop turns tracking from passive record keeping into active training.

 Final Recommendation

 The best way to track coding problems is the method you will actually maintain, but it should be structured enough to support review.
-For beginners, a spreadsheet can be a useful starting point.
 For developers practicing consistently across LeetCode, Codeforces, AtCoder and other platforms, a dedicated algorithm practice tracker is usually better.
 AlgoTrack gives that workflow a focused desktop home: save the problem, mark the status, add tags and notes, track time and use statistics to guide the next session.

 Advertisement